 Even the snubs handle well with the .38 Special +P rounds.
 Recoil with revolvers is mainly a game of matching the right load to the frame and your level of comfort.
-Think of having a gun that can chamber a magnum round as you would a vehicle that has 4-wheel drive; just cause you have it doesn't mean you have to use it, or, as my dad says "it's to get you out of trouble, not into it."
+Think of having a gun that can chamber a magnum round as you would a vehicle that has 4-wheel drive; just because you have it doesn't mean you have to use it, or, as my dad says "it's to get you out of trouble, not into it."

 'Women and the Elderly'

 They're good for women, the elderly, and people with weak hands

 This one isn't really a myth - it's true, but not for the reason people think.
 Grip strength is largely a function of technique but, no joke, there are conditions that prevent getting a good grip on an autoloader.

 I've heard some instructor out there saying that "it's all training" - it's not.
 Nod to the Saker on this one - we agree here.

 People have different levels of grip strength due to various conditions and a revolver might just work better for them.
 Automatically responding with "Get a G19" is how you get cases like this.
 We need to be sure the shooter is up to the task we're trying to hand them.

 So, no, it's not 'all training'.
 It's equal parts physical capability, grip strength, and technique.
 In the end, not everyone is going to carry the unanimous G19.
 We still owe it to those people to find best practice for their carry piece and method.
 With women flooding the self-defense market, gone are the days where you can categorically tell people to just go shop the 5.11 store.
 Get used to purse carry, belly bands, flashbangs, and fanny packs.
 If you're an instructor, get familiar with them.
 Especially if you're an instructor, you need to explore best practice with these.

 For procedures, it's important to note a few things: